 A couple of examples of surveys generated within the hospitality industry include those composed by the Wyndam Deerfield Beach Resort and the Hilton Albany.

 If you are spending too much time gazing appreciatively at your Olympic-sized pool or polishing your Calacatta marble, you may be focusing on the wrong things.

 Set your sights, instead, on your treasured clientele.
 They are, after all, the key to both you and your company’s success.

-This article was contributed by Kimberley Laws, a freelance writer and avid blogger who has taken to memorizing many of her loyalty card numbers.
-You can follow her at The Embiggens Project.
+Author Bio: This article was contributed by Kimberley Laws, a freelance writer and avid blogger who has taken to memorizing many of her loyalty card numbers.